nerdschoolbergen/javascript-best-practices/exercise-4/README.md

 }
 ```

 So you see, it's just functions under the hood.
+A class containing functions is just compiled into an outer function wrapping other inner functions.
 The same rules regarding `this` etc applies here just like anywhere else in the language.
 What classes gives you, though, is a lot less boilerplate to write, easier code to read and maintain, and managing `this` with `call` is handled for you behind the scenes.
-There is nothing a class can do that we couldn't do before in the language (including inheritance/`extends`), it just gives us a nicer wrapping around it, which is nice.
+There is nothing a class can do that we couldn't do before in the language (including inheritance/`extends`), it just gives us a nicer wrapping around it, which is nice, and very much welcomed.

 ## 2.0 - Global scope pollution